Established August 23, 1997 © 1997 - present by Lois E. Gibson

 Why was this site started and why is there a secondary emphasis on one particular church organization?
 No matter how it is explained, there will be people who feel the site is wrong and that my motives are questionable.
-No one expects those currently associated with the United Pentecostal Church to be particularly pleased at finding a web site dealing with issues pertaining to abuses of the ministry or error in teachings.
+No one expects those currently associated with the United Pentecostal Church to be particularly pleased at finding a website dealing with issues pertaining to abuses of the ministry or error in teachings.

-In 1997 I attended a gathering of former members of abusive groups and it was at this point I felt led to take an active role in exposing abuse in churches and to specifically help those who left a United Pentecostal Church.
+In 1997 I attended a gathering of former members of abusive groups and it was at this point I felt led to take an active role in exposing abuse in churches and to specifically help those who left the United Pentecostal Church.
 This web site was slowly established and through the years has evolved into what you see today.
-An online support group was founded in May of 2000 as a part of E-groups, who later was taken over by Yahoo!
+An online support group was founded in May of 2000 as part of E-groups, who later was taken over by Yahoo!
 Groups.
-In August of 2003 the group became a direct part of this site.
+In August of 2003, the group became a direct part of this site.

 This site is my attempt to bring attention to the problem of spiritual abuse and the lack of oversight in UPC churches, as well as expose some unbiblical teachings.
 It is also a place for those who have been hurt or abused in any church to find help and support.

 I have endeavored to present issues in a reasonable and fair manner.
 Opportunity is given to current UPC members to share and when doctrinal matters are presented, ample access is provided to UPC writings.
-I know of no other web site addressing the UPC that presents the issues in this manner.
+I know of no other website addressing the UPC that presents the issues in this manner.